In my mind, I was thinking that when I get to 50, can I still do this kind of picture taking, relative to "selfie?"

 We had lunch at surfer's dude shop.

 We went back to our place via Tram ("dingding" as what they called it here).
 It's also one of my wonders why / when / what made locals choose "tram" over train or bus or taxi when commuting.
+Over the days we stayed here, we tend to pick it over others because:

 * going to the train station underground can be time-consuming